Logo

 Investigative Supervisor

-• Supervision is exercised over two or more merit full-time positions per the Merit Rules.
+• Supervision is exercised over two or more merit full-time Investigator positions per the Merit Rules.
 The elements of supervision include planning, assigning, reviewing, evaluating, coaching, training, recommending hire/fire and discipline.

 Knowledge, Skills and Abilities

-• Knowledge of investigative methods, techniques and procedures.
+• Knowledge of investigative methods, techniques, and procedures.

 • Knowledge of civil, criminal or administrative proceedings.